Ira H. Abrams Memorial Award for Distinguished Teaching (2017)

 In 2004, she moved to the University of Pennsylvania as a tenure-track assistant professor, promoted to associate professor with tenure in 2010.
 In recognition of her research on CDF, she was named an Outstanding Junior Investigator by the U.S. Department of Energy in 2005 and an Alfred P. Sloan Research Fellow in 2006.
 From April 2004 to April 2006, she was co-leader of the CDF Top Quark Physics Group, which consisted of over 100 active researchers, including over fifty graduate students from universities in the U.S. and abroad.
 She worked with postdoctoral researcher Dr. Aafke Kraan to analyze the angular distribution of the decay products of the top quark.
 Dr. Kraan won a Marie Curie Fellowship in 2006 from the European Union.
 In relation to the search for the standard model Higgs boson at CDF in the WH->lvbb channel, she worked with postdoctoral researcher Dr. Chris Neu on the first measurement of W + b-jet production.
 Dr. Neu advanced in 2009 to a tenure-track assistant professorship at the University of Virginia.
 With graduate student Justin Keung, she worked on improved b-jet identification and a search for WZ->lvbb production.
 Dr. Keung advanced to a postdoctoral fellowship at the University of Toronto in 2010.

 In 2007, she joined the ATLAS experiment at the CERN Large Hadron Collider (LHC).
-With postdoctoral researchers Dr. James Degenhardt and Dr. Sasa Fratina and graduate students Dominick Olivito, Elizabeth Hines, and Brett Jackson, she has contributed to the commissioning of the ATLAS detector's transition radiation tracker.
+With postdoctoral researchers Dr. James Degenhardt and Dr. Sasa Fratina and graduate students Dominick Olivito, Elizabeth Hines, and Brett Jackson, we have contributed to the commissioning and successful operation of the ATLAS detector's transition radiation tracker.
 ATLAS started collecting proton-proton collisions in 2009, and Jim was ATLAS data-taking shift leader at the time of the first collisions.
-Our physics interests are direct searches for physics beyond the standard model, including new massive vector bosons (W' and Z') decaying to leptons, and for an anomalous rate of production of lepton pairs (e+e+, e-e-, mu+mu+, mu-mu-, e+mu+, e-mu-) with the same sign of electric charge (same-sign dileptons) in exotic models (doubly charged Higgs), and supersymmetry (direct gaugino production).
-With the end of ATLAS Run 1 in 2012, Jim started at Ford Capital Management in Michigan, Sasa moved to Vienna, and Dominick advanced to a postdoc at UC San Diego on the CMS experiment at the LHC.
-Liz and Brett are continuing to search for supersymmetry in the Run I data...
+The Higgs boson discovery, the primary goal of the rest of the Penn ATLAS group, was announced in July 2012.
+Our physics interests from Run 1 included direct searches for physics beyond the standard model, including new massive vector bosons (W' and Z') decaying to leptons, an anomalous rate of production of lepton pairs (e+e+, e-e-, mu+mu+, mu-mu-, e+mu+, e-mu-) with the same sign of electric charge (same-sign dileptons) in exotic models (doubly charged Higgs), and supersymmetry (direct gaugino production), and finally searches for a supersymmetric partner to the top quark in R-Parity violating supersymmetry models.
+These searches formed the Ph.D. work of graduate students Brett Jackson, Elizabeth Hines, and Dominick Olivito.

 Ph.D.
 Experimental Particle Physics, University of Glasgow, 1998,